 Do you have a child that plays a sport?
 Most families do!
 In 2013, ESPN called youth sports “so big, no one really knows how big.”

 However, the numbers have dropped in recent years.
 In addition, new reports have been released that 80 percent of youth athletes quit after age 15.
 Why is that?

 Well, there are multiple factors, such as the time commitment and the costs that come with playing.
-However, another large concern is player burnout and concern over injury.
+However, another large concern is player burnout and concern over injury in Omaha NE.